Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 Once your space is set up, you can tailor the SOPs we explore below to match your specific operation.

-Sound inventory management procedures are a key feature of any shipping and handling plan.
+Sound SOPs for inventory management are a key feature of any shipping and handling plan.
 Without a constant grip on your inventory, the entire operation is subject to errors and losses.

-Below we’ll examine three sets of procedures that can help you efficiently manage inventory as it comes into and moves throughout your warehouse.
+Here are three sets of procedures that can help you efficiently manage inventory as it comes into and moves throughout your warehouse:

 Inventory Storage & Tracking Procedures